foxriver76/ioBroker.denon/README.md

     |:---:|:---:|
     |string|R|

-    *String in JSON format, which represents the current saved favorites by its id.
+    *String in JSON array format, which represents the current saved favorites by its id and channel.
-    The names of the channel are limited by 20 digits.
+    The names of each channel are limited by 20 digits.
 You can save the current channel to an id by setting settings.savePreset and load one by setting settings.loadPreset to the related id.*